 The no-action alternative would involve the changes necessary to remove visitor overnight accommodations and employee quarters from the 100-year floodplain of Rose Creek and other minor improvements.
 A new wing would be added to one of the motels to replace the visitor rooms in the lodge/general store building, and a new dormitory would be built near the existing women's dormitory to replace the employee quarters.
 The new dorm would accommodate the GPI employees currently housed in the lodge/general store building, the basement of the restaurant building, and the men's dorm, and also the boat concession employees, who would rent space from GPI.
 This option was rejected because it did not provide adequate separation between visitors and employees.
 The general store and the restaurant would be made accessible to handicapped persons.
-The ranger station would be constructed between the campground loops.
+The ranger station would be removed from the floodplain, and a new ranger station would be constructed between the campground loops.
 The flood damaged Going-to-the Sun Road bridge would be repaired at Rose Creek.